kamax-matrix/mxisd/docs/threepids/session/session.md

 **IMPORTANT NOTE:** mxisd does not store bindings directly.
 While a user can see its email, phone number or any other 3PID in its settings/profile, it does **NOT** mean it is published anywhere and can be used to invite/search the user.
-Identity backends (LDAP, REST, SQL) are the ones holding such data.
+Identity stores are the ones holding such data.
-If you still want added arbitrary 3PIDs to be discoverable on your local server, you will need to link mxisd to your synapse DB to make it an Identity backend.
+If you still want added arbitrary 3PIDs to be discoverable on a synapse Homeserver, use the corresponding [Identity store](../../stores/synapse.md).

 See the [Scenarios](#scenarios) for more info on how and why.